Dermadry review

 To combat this, I apply hand cream after the session, and that seems to help the issue.

-Another solution is to select a lower current strength for my next treatment, since irritation or dryness typically indicates I’ve gone a little too high on the settings.
+Another solution is to select a lower current strength for my next iontophoresis treatment, since irritation or dryness typically indicates I’ve gone a little too high on the settings.

 2. Need to dedicate time to using it

-But, once I figured out where to store my Dermadry (I store it in a cloth bag hung on the back of my bedroom door), and where to set it up (I find it’s comfiest to do a treatment at my dining room table), I’ve gotten in the rhythm of it, and now look forward to my weekly Dermadry time.
+But, once I figured out where to store my my machine (I store it in a cloth bag hung on the back of my bedroom door), and where to set it up (I find it’s comfiest to do a treatment at my dining room table), I’ve gotten in the rhythm of it, and now look forward to my weekly Dermadry time.

 In fact, I’ve turned it into a ritual. 👇